Advanced usage¶

 libtest.o: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, not stripped

-When inside the command line, the first step is loading our custom library so Module.load provides this functionality:
+Once inside Frida's REPL, the first step is to load our custom library via Module.load

 {